 The Health Score is a single 0–100 number summarizing how financially sound a company looks based on its most recent annual and trailing-twelve-month (TTM) financial statements.
 It's the rolled-up answer to "would a careful investor be comfortable owning this company?"

-The overall score is a weighted average of five pillar scores, each also on a 0–100 scale:
+The overall score is a weighted average of six pillar scores, each on a 0–100 scale.
+Pillar weights vary slightly by company type (a high-growth software company is evaluated differently from a mature utility), but the default breakdown is:

-The numeric score maps to a label so it's easier to skim:
+The overall health score maps to a label so it's easier to skim:

 Beneath the pillars we list the three most-impactful positive observations and the three most-impactful concerns the model identified during scoring.
 These are short plain-English statements like "Strong revenue growth — sales up more than 20% year over year" or "Low FCF yield — below 1%, price implies exceptional future growth."
 They're meant to give you a head-start on your own due diligence rather than replace it.